CSBioAzim/CSBioAzim.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist (Machine Learning & bioinformatics) by eduction.
+I am a data scientist (Machine Learning & Bioinformatics) by eduction.
 I develop systems biology models and machine learning algorithms to model and analyze gene regulation.
 Currently, I am developing models to enhance the functional interpretation of single cell RNA-seq (scRNA-seq) data by integrating genetics and single cell ATAC-seq (scATAC-seq) data in the context of different human brain disorders.